Overcoming negative thinking

 Peter has a busy day ahead.
 First thing in the morning his manager asks for an important task to be completed by lunchtime.
 Peter thinks to himself “I have so much work to do!
 I’ll never get anything finished!”

-Peter spends his afternoon stressed and self-critical, which further impacts how well he completes tasks, and his manager has to work late to finish her own tasks, which makes Peter feel guilty – which again feeds into his negative mindset.
+Peter spends his afternoon stressed and self-critical, which further impacts how well he completes tasks – and his manager has to work late to finish her own tasks, which makes Peter feel guilty – further feeding his negative mindset.

 So, what are the ABCs in this scenario?